wp-plus/composer-autoload/README.md

-# Composer Autoload for Vanilla WordPress
+# Composer Autoload for WordPress

 **Seamlessly integrate Composer into a standard WordPress installation.**